-- 1. The use of a docking pilot is compulsory for ships docking, shifting or sailing from IOC's docks. - When docking on arrival, docking pilot will board ship inside harbour limits in area of 50°10'N and 066°24'W. Ships normally proceed to anchorage without assistance, which can be provided however on request. - 3.
-The docking pilot, when engaged in the operations or assisting a ship becomes the servant of the ship and the owner or master of the ship shall not be relieved from liability for any injury, damage or loss caused by or to the ship, any cargo, person and\or property, including that of IOC, whether same is on board the ship or not, whether as a result of the docking pilot's negligence or otherwise, on the grounds that any such injury, damage or loss was occasioned by the act or default of the docking pilot or on the grounds that such ship was being served by the docking pilot.
-In addition, the owners and master of the ship agree that the docking pilot and IOC shall incur no personal liability for any injury, damage or loss to person or property caused by said docking pilot, whether as a result of his negligence or otherwise. - 4.
+- 1. The use of a docking pilot is compulsory for Vessels docking, shifting or sailing from IOC's docks. - When docking on arrival, a Docking pilot will board the Vessel inside harbour limits in area of 50°10'N and 066°24'W. Vessels will normally proceed to anchorage without Pilot assistance, but if requested, a docking Pilot can be provided taking into account that we need a 1 hour notice. - The docking pilot, when engaged in the operations or assisting a Vessel becomes the servant of the Vessel and the owner or master of the Vessel shall not be relieved from liabilities for any injuries, damages or loss caused by or to the Vessel, any cargo, person and\or property, including that of IOC, whether same is on board the Vessel or not, whether as a result of the docking pilot's negligence or otherwise, on the grounds that any such injuries, damages or loss occasioned by the act or default of the docking pilot or on the grounds that such Vessel was being served by the docking pilot.
+In addition, the owners and master of the Vessel agrees that the docking pilot and IOC shall incur no personal liability for any injuries, damages or loss to a person or property caused by said docking pilot, whether as a result of his negligence or otherwise. - 4.
 The use of any docking pilot service shall constitute an acceptance of the terms and conditions as set forth herein regardless of, whether or not; written acceptance thereof has been given. - 5.
-All ships shall provide midship starboard side pilot or combination ladder as appropriate for boarding / disembarking docking pilot on arrival / departure.
-Ladder should be set at 5m above water.
-Ladder must be well secured by adequate lashings to rail or deck. - All boarding equipment used for boarding or disembarking pilot must be well inspected, in good working condition and free of any obstruction, such as ice.
+All Vessels shall provide midship starboard side gangway as appropriate for boarding / disembarking docking pilot on arrival / departure.
+Gangway should be set at 5 meters above water.
+Gangway must be well secured by adequate lashings to rails or deck. - All boarding equipment used for boarding or disembarking pilot must be well inspected, in good working condition and free of any obstruction, such as ice / material.